Type approval of apparatus

-The purpose of the certificates is to relieve employers of the obligation to notify HSE where these devices are installed and no other work with ionising radiations is carried out.
+The purpose of the certificates is to relieve employers of the obligation to notify or apply for registration for work involving ionising radiations with HSE where these devices are installed and no other work with ionising radiations is carried out.

 The updated certificates do not introduce any major changes to the previous certificates.
-Those devices that conformed to the previous certificates, issued in 1990, will comply with the 1999 certificates.
-Employers should check that their devices continue to conform to the conditions in the updated certificates and should notify their nearest HSE office if the devices cannot be shown to satisfy these conditions.
-In most cases employers will need to do no more than check that they are complying with the conditions in the general certificates of authorisation certificates.
-Employers will only need to apply to HSE for individual authorisation where these conditions cannot be met.
+Those devices that conformed to the previous certificates, issued in 1999, will comply with the 2017 certificates.
+Employers should check that their devices continue to conform to the conditions in the updated certificates and should notify the HSE Radiation Team ([email protected]) if the devices cannot be shown to satisfy these conditions.
+In most cases employers will need to do no more than check that they are complying with the conditions in the certificates of type approval.
+Employers will only need to notify HSE or apply for registration, as appropriate, where these conditions cannot be met.

 Note that Type approval is not automatic for any apparatus that does not cause a dose rate of more than 1 micro-sievert per hour under normal operating conditions (see Schedule 1 of IRR17).